 Minding the Stars: The Early Jack Vance Volume 4 reflects this beguiling blend of the practical and the otherworldly, combining tales that explore the workings of such mental powers with other stories selected from the earlier days of the Grandmaster’s illustrious career.

 Here's the first look at the cover for the Signed, Limited Edition of Joe R. Lansdale's wonderful new novella, Black Hat Jack.
 Long-time Lansdale fans will be pleased to know that the novella's narrator, Deadwood Dick, will also feature prominently in his next major novel, Paradise Sky.
 In addition to the cover, the Black Hat Jack product page features a trio of black and white interior illustrations by Ken Laager.
 This novella is not to be missed.

 About the Book:

-The story of African-Americans in the West has been confined to the dusty, bottom shelf of recorded history as well as American literature.
-But in the vein of the old Dime Novels containing stories about such heroes as Buffalo Bill, Wild Bill Hickok, and Jesse James, comes the true story of one of those ten cent novel heroes, Deadwood Dick, disguised in those novels as a white champion of justice and adventure, but in reality a black cowboy, buffalo soldier, Indian fighter, and general hell raiser.
+The story of African-Americans in the West has been confined to the dusty, bottom shelf of recorded history and American literature.
+But in the vein of the old dime novels containing stories about such heroes as Buffalo Bill, Wild Bill Hickok, and Jesse James, comes the true story of one of those ten-cent novel heroes, Deadwood Dick, disguised in those novels as a white champion of justice and adventure, but in reality a black cowboy, buffalo soldier, Indian fighter, and general hell raiser.